WenderHost/Fiser-Inc/README.md

 ## Changelog

+__1.2.1__
+* Restoring AgentPress Pro as a Composer dependency and tracking the `horneproperties` branch.

 __1.2.0__
-* Removing AgrentPress Pro as a Composer dependency and committing it to the repo.
+* Removing AgentPress Pro as a Composer dependency and committing it to the repo.
 * Updating to Limit Login Attempts Reloaded 2.25.19.

 __1.1.0__